Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Introduction

-On the other hand, large interactions between the spin and the charge degrees of freedom render the system strongly susceptible to charge noise, reducing the qubit lifetime \cite{Yonedaquantumdotspinqubit2018,froning2020ultrafast,culcer2009dephasing,bermeister2014charge}.
-Efforts to find operational sweet spots where charge noise is reduced have been focusing on planar Ge qubit designs \cite{wang2019suppressing} or considering single atoms \cite{PhysRevLett.116.246801}, as well as artificial spin-orbit fields~\cite{PhysRevB.100.125430}.
-The appearance of operational sweet spots depending on the direction of the applied magnetic field has also been analyzed \cite{TanttuControllingspinorbitinteractions2018,VenitucciElectricalmanipulationsemiconductor2018}.
-In these studies, the focus is to find working points where the qubit is not susceptible to small changes of the spin-orbit coupling, i.e. where its first derivative as a function of an external homogeneous electric field vanishes.
-However, in electrostatically defined hole quantum dots, the large value of spin-orbit coupling makes the qubit energy fluctuate also as a function of the dot size, which is directly dependent on the external gate potential and can thus create an additional noise channel that is not suppressed at these sweet spots.
-Consequently, convenient systems to perform robust spin-based quantum computations need the ability to on-demand fully switch \textit{ON} and \textit{OFF} the spin-orbit interaction depending on whether the qubit is operational or idle.
+On the other hand, large interactions between spin and charge degrees of freedom render the system strongly susceptible to charge noise, reducing the qubit lifetime \cite{Yonedaquantumdotspinqubit2018,froning2020ultrafast,culcer2009dephasing,bermeister2014charge}.
+Efforts to find operational sweet spots where charge noise is reduced have been focusing on planar Ge qubits \cite{wang2019suppressing} or considering single atoms \cite{PhysRevLett.116.246801}, as well as artificial spin-orbit fields~\cite{PhysRevB.100.125430}.
+The appearance of sweet spots depending on the direction of the applied magnetic field has also been analyzed \cite{TanttuControllingspinorbitinteractions2018,VenitucciElectricalmanipulationsemiconductor2018}.
+At the working points identified in these studies, the spin-orbit interaction is not susceptible to small fluctuations of the electric field, but remains finite.
+However, in electrostatically defined quantum dots in hole nanowires, there are additional noise channels that are not suppressed at these working points.
+For example, because of the large value of the spin-orbit coupling, the fluctuations of the size of the dot strongly couple to the spin and lead to decoherence.
+To remove charge noise in these systems, one needs the ability to on-demand fully switch \textit{ON} and \textit{OFF} the spin-orbit interactions depending on whether the qubit is operational or idle.